martinber/noaa-apt/README.md

 	image format.

 - [Digital Envelope Detection: The Good, the Bad, and the Ugly][2]: Lists some AM demodulation methods.
+I'm not using any of these anyway.

-- [Hilbert Transform Design Example][3]: How to get the analytic signal.
+- [Hilbert Transform Design Example][3]: How to get the analytic signal if using Hilbert filter demodulation.

 - [Spectral Audio Signal Processing: Digital Audio Resampling][4].